 If you’re eligible, you can keep paying National Insurance to protect your State Pension and entitlement to other benefits.

 What to do from 1 January 2021

 - social security contributions in the country you work in

 Find out what you need to do if you’re self employed or employed by someone else.

 Your circumstances change

-Contact HM Revenue and Customs if your circumstances change when you’re abroad, eg if you move house or your marital status changes.
+Contact HMRC if your circumstances change when you’re abroad, for example if you move house or your marital status changes.
 You’ll need your National Insurance number.